Signals (Rush album): Artwork

 The sleeve was designed by Hugh Syme, who is credited with its concept, direction, and graphics, with photography from Deborah Samuel.
 Syme based his design upon receiving merely the album's title, and recalled a "great deal of trouble" in a cover that he and the group were satisfied with.
 "I decided that, with such a phenomenally important word with the kind of potency it potentially had, to go with something really dumb, really inane".
 He noted, however, that the cover still tied into the meaning of some of the songs on the album, in particular "Chemistry".
 The final concept came out from the result of several failed ideas, including one that Syme devised which would have involved Rush hooked up to electroencephalography machines as they played in the studio and a snapshot of their heartbeats and brain waves taken during a performance.

 The front photograph depicts a Dalmatian dog sniffing a red fire hydrant on a green lawn.
 Samuel shot the image on the rooftop of her studio.
 The lawn is a piece of AstroTurf, and the hydrant was rented from Toronto and repainted the desired colour for the cover.
 She recalled a search to find a Dalmatian who could sniff on command, and placed dog biscuits underneath the hydrant multiple times to get the final shot.
-The back cover is a pretend blueprint of a neighbourhood with what Lee described as "make believe subdivisions", detailing Warren Cromartie Secondary School, a fictional school named after Canadian baseball player Warren Cromartie.
+The back cover is a pretend blueprint of a neighbourhood with what Lee described as "make believe subdivisions", detailing Warren Cromartie Secondary School, a fictional school named after baseball player Warren Cromartie.
 He and the Montreal Expos are thanked in the album's liner notes.
 Syme considered the back cover "a little subtle, perhaps over-indulgent".